Butler County, Pennsylvania: Geography

 According to the U.S. Census Bureau, the county has a total area of 795 sqmi, of which 789 sqmi is land and 6.1 sqmi (0.8%) is water.
+Butler County is one of the 423 counties served by the Appalachian Regional Commission, and it is identified as part of the "Midlands" by Colin Woodard in his book American Nations: A History of the Eleven Rival Regional Cultures of North America.

 It is the location of Moraine State Park, with the 3000 acre glacial lake, Lake Arthur.
 Lake Arthur is used for fishing and sailing, and the surrounding park is used for hiking and hunting.